GooTechnologies/learn/tutorials/creating-a-goon/index.md

 weight: 5650
 indent: 1
 ---
-[alert type="warning" close="true" heading="Warning"]Create has been updated many times since the original writing of this tutorial.
+<div class="alert alert-danger" role="alert">Create has been updated many times since the original writing of this tutorial.
 While the concepts still are similar, there might be slight differences in certain interface and feature details.
-At this time template projects no longer exist, but you can still create the scene yourself.[/alert]
+At this time template projects no longer exist, but you can still create the scene yourself.</div>

 <h2>The Goal</h2>

 As in any good cooking show, we have prepared the final result beforehand.
 The<strong> template project</strong> <em>Creating a Goon</em> is already ready to use, accessible from the project list.
 The project features a Goon with super special, light emitting glasses.
 After pressing <strong>play</strong>, the Goon can be controlled with the W, A and D buttons.

 <img class="wp-image-490 size-full" src="templates.png" alt="templates" /> Template projects - for the practically minded